FarazzShaikh/THREE-CustomShaderMaterial/README.md

 ## Output Variables

-CSM provides the following output variables:
+CSM provides the following output variables, you MUST use these for your shaders to take effect

 | Variable         | Type    | Description             | Available In    | Notes                                                                                                                                                          |
 | ---------------- | ------- | ----------------------- | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |